Exabyte-io/documentation/docs/tutorials/dft/electronic/fermi-surface.md

 The user should now find and [open](../../../remote-connection/actions-rd/open-app.md) the [XCrySDen](../../../software-directory/analysis/xcrysden.md) application.

-Within XCrysden, the user should go to `File` -> `Open Structure` -> `Open BXSF`, and then navigate to the directory where the aforementioned `fs.bxsf` file was created.
+Within XCrysden, the user should go to `File` -> `Open Structure` -> `Open BXSF`, and then navigate to the directory where the aforementioned `__prefix__fs.bxsf` file was created.
 This opens a graphical visualization of the Fermi surface, as portrayed in the example screenshot below.

 ![Fermi Surface Copper](../../../images/tutorials/fermi-surface-copper.png "Fermi Surface Copper")